INSIDE THIS ISSUE:

 Over the years, damage caused by graffiti and subsequent graffiti abatement has diminished the appearance of the memorial, particularly the names etched into the memorial walls.

 In November, the Board of Supervisors voted unanimously to allocate $6,000 of District Two's Special Project Funds to restore the memorial, which serves as a solemn tribute to those who sacrificed themselves for our freedom.
 Restoration will begin soon.

 |Board of Supervisors||Planning Commission|

-Regular Planning Commission meetings are held on the second and fourth Wednesday of each month in the Board Chambers located in the County Administration Building at 2222 M Street, Third Floor, Merced, CA 95348.
+Regular Planning Commission meetings are held on the second and fourth Wednesday of each month (with the exception of December) in the Board Chambers located in the County Administration Building at 2222 M Street, Third Floor, Merced, CA 95340.

 |Municipal Advisory Councils|

 - Franklin-Beachwood MAC meetings:

 - Le Grand MAC meetings: